mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

     # If the Connection has not been established yet (TCP, TLS,
     # handshake, compression, and auth), it must be before it is returned.
     # This MUST NOT block other threads from acquiring connections.
-    if connection state is "unestablished":
+    if connection state is "pending":
       try:
         establish connection
       except connection establishment error: